 A hazard light lit on the tank status panel accompanied by a foul buzzer.
 “Hemi!”
 Percy shouted down through the hatch.
 “The forward tanks didn’t blow!”

-“The valve is wide open Sylvia,” Hemi said, looking at the indicator etched on the nut to double-check his work.
-“The ramming must have pinched closed the high-pressure pipes to the forward ballast tanks.”
+“The valve is wide open, Sylvia,” Hemi said, looking at the indicator etched on the nut to double-check his work.
+“The ramming must have pinched shut the high-pressure pipes to the forward ballast tanks.”

 The stern slowed its ascent.
 The Prospect hung in the water, the bow pitched downwards.
 “We’re no longer rising,” said Bastian, looking at the depth gauge.

 Hemi stepped under the hatch up to the control room and looked up at Percy through the small circles of his glasses.
-With his height, his face was only a few finger-widths from the hatch opening.
+Given his height, his face was only a few finger-widths from the hatch opening.
 “Sylvia,” he said, “I think we need to start thinking about more drastic measures to get us back on the surface.”

 “The fuel oil ballast?”
 Percy asked Hemi.
 Though he could mean nothing else.